sph-mn/sdupes/readme.md

 # technical details
 * all input path names are loaded into memory. in my test, memory usage stayed under 1GB for a 31200 files music library
 * original tiny hashtable and array implementations from [sph-sc-lib](https://github.com/sph-mn/sph-sc-lib) are used
-* currently written in c via sc, which just maps scheme-like expressions to c
+* currently written in c via sc, which maps scheme-like syntax to c

 # possible enhancements
-* optionally compare the md5 sum for extra confidence. a nice md5 implementation can be found [here](https://www.nayuki.io/page/fast-md5-hash-implementation-in-x86-assembly)
+* optional md5sum comparison, for extra confidence. a nice md5 implementation can be found [here](https://www.nayuki.io/page/fast-md5-hash-implementation-in-x86-assembly)
-* optional byte-by-byte comparison. that would be resource intensive because large files cannot be kept in memory. for each comparison, each two relevant files have to be fully read again and again
+* optional byte-by-byte comparison. this can be resource intensive because large files cannot be kept in memory. each two relevant files have to be fully read again and again for comparison

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)